AshwiniChavan1/product-scrapping/README.md

-# how to run the code?
+# How to run the code?
 ```
 pip install -r requirements.txt
 python .\script.py